balbuf/composer-wp/README.md

 $ composer global require balbuf/composer-wp
 ```

-Without any additional configuration, the packages from the official WordPress directories are ready to be used:
+Without any additional configuration, packages from the official WordPress directories are ready to be used:

 ```
 $ composer require wordpress-plugin/oomph-clone-widgets